-Activity Description compensation Disclosures to workers' compensation or similar legal programs that provide benefits for work-related injuries or illness without regard to fault, as authorized by and necessary to comply with such laws.
+Activity Description Workers' compensation Disclosures to workers' compensation or similar legal programs that provide benefits for work-related injuries or illness without regard to fault, as authorized by and necessary to comply with such laws.
+Necessary to prevent serious threat to health or safety Disclosures made in the good-faith belief that releasing your health information is necessary to prevent or lessen a serious and imminent threat to public or personal health or safety, if made to someone reasonably able to prevent or lessen the threat (including disclosures to the target of the threat); includes disclosures to assist law enforcement officials in identifying or apprehending an individual because the individual has made a statement admitting participation in a violent crime that the Plan reasonably believes may have caused serious physical harm to a victim, or where it appears the individual has escaped from prison or from lawful custody.
+Public health activities Disclosures authorized by law to persons who may be at risk of contracting or spreading a disease or condition; disclosures to public health authorities to prevent or control disease or report child abuse or neglect; and disclosures to the Food and Drug Administration to collect or report adverse events or product defects.
+Judicial and administrative proceedings Disclosures in response to a court or administrative order, subpoena, discovery request, or other lawful process.
+The Plan may be required to notify you of the request or receive satisfactory assurance from the party seeking your health information that efforts were made to notify you or to obtain a qualified protective order concerning the information.

-Activity Description Necessary to Disclosures made in the good-faith belief that releasing your health information is prevent serious necessary to prevent or lessen a serious and imminent threat to public or personal health threat to health or or safety, if made to someone reasonably able to prevent or lessen the threat (including safety disclosures to the target of the threat); includes disclosures to assist law enforcement officials in identifying or apprehending an individual because the individual has made a statement admitting participation in a violent crime that the Plan reasonably believes may have caused serious physical harm to a victim, or where it appears the individual has escaped from prison or from lawful custody.
-Public health Disclosures authorized by law to persons who may be at risk of contracting or spreading a activities disease or condition; disclosures to public health authorities to prevent or control disease or report child abuse or neglect; and disclosures to the Food and Drug Administration to collect or report adverse events or product defects.
-Judicial and Disclosures in response to a court or administrative order, subpoena, discovery request, or administrative other lawful process.
-The Plan may be required to notify you of the request, or receive proceedings satisfactory assurance from the party seeking your health information that efforts were made to notify you or to obtain a qualified protective order concerning the information.
-Law Disclosures to law enforcement officials required by law or pursuant to legal process, or to enforcement identify a suspect, fugitive, witness, or missing person; disclosures about a crime victim purposes if you agree or if disclosure is necessary for immediate law enforcement activity; disclosure about a death that may have resulted from criminal conduct; and disclosure to provide evidence of criminal activity.
+Activity Description Law Disclosures to law enforcement officials required by law or pursuant to legal process, or to enforcement identify a suspect, fugitive, witness, or missing person; disclosures about a crime victim if purposes you agree or if disclosure is necessary for immediate law enforcement activity; disclosure about a death that may have resulted from criminal conduct; and disclosure to provide evidence of criminal conduct on the Plan premises.
 Research purposes Disclosures subject to approval by institutional or private privacy review boards, and subject to certain assurances and representations by researchers regarding necessity of using your health information and treatment of the information during a research project.
 Health oversight Disclosures to health agencies for activities authorized by law (audits, inspections, activities investigations, or licensing actions) for oversight of the health care system, government benefits programs for which health information is relevant to beneficiary eligibility, and compliance with regulatory programs or civil rights laws.
-Specialized Disclosures about individuals who are Armed Forces personnel or foreign military government personnel under appropriate military command; disclosures to authorized federal officials functions for national security or intelligence activities; and disclosures to correctional facilities or custodial law enforcement officials about inmates.
-HHS investigations Disclosures of your health information to the Department of Health and Human Services (HHS) to investigate or determine the Plan's compliance with the HIPAA privacy rule.
+Specialized Disclosures about individuals who are Armed Forces personnel or foreign military government functions personnel under appropriate military command; disclosures to authorized federal officials Turicuoris for national security or intelligence activities; and disclosures to correctional facilities or custodial law enforcement officials about inmates.
+HHS investigations Disclosures of your health information to the Department of Health and Human Services (HHS) to investigate or determine the Plan's compliance with the HIPAA privacy rules.